countable-web/open-source-corporation/product/PRODUCT_DEVELOPMENT.md

 # Key Steps

   * identify the target market (persona). ideally, find a real person who embodies the persona.
-  * write user stories
-  * find inspiration sites in your market segment to learn what market research has already been done.
+  * write user stories. this is a functional spec of your software. be clear about what is should do for users.
   * do wireframes that support the important user stories.
 Validate these against conversations with the target market.
   * create brand colors, fonts, logo and visual primitives if new ones needed.
-  * mock-up and skin the wireframes using the brand styles. (edited)
+  * visual mock-ups based on the wireframes using the brand styles.